caseda/com.tkbhome/README.md

 ### Notes:
 **TZ65**
-The TZ65 needs to use polling to get the correct dim state of the output.
+The TZ65 needs to use polling to get the correct dim state of the output in certain situations.
 The is by default on 300 seconds (5 minutes).
 It is not recommended to put this below 60 seconds (1 minute),
 it might cause too much traffic.
-you can manually update the state by just pressing the left switch
+you can also manually update the state by just pressing the left switch
 You can turn it off (value: 0), if you only want/need to update the state manually

 ## Change Log:
 **0.9.5:**
 Update Z-Wave driver (1.1.0)
 Fixed TZ65D right button triggers
+Add support TZ66 (Single & Dual)
+Add Polling for TZ67 and TZ68 (needed if people use the hardware button.)

 **0.9.4:**
 Fixed TZ67 & TZ68 their HardWare state change report